 a.
 Like a bird that wanders from its nest: With just a few words, Solomon painted a heart-touching picture of a bird away from its place of safety and security – the nest where it belongs.

 i.
 This proverb made Charles Spurgeon think about those who seem to wander from church to church.
-“Too many in our London churches are a sort of flying camp, always flying from one place to another — a set of gipsy-Christians, who have no settled abode, and no ‘local habitation,’ and are about as respectable as the gipsies with whom I have compared them.”
+“Too many in our London churches are a sort of flying camp, always flying from one place to another – a set of gipsy-Christians, who have no settled abode, and no local habitation.”

 i.
 “Those who wander lack the security of their home and can no longer contribute to their community life.”
 (Ross)

 ii.
 “An honest man’s heart is the place where his calling is: such a one, when he is abroad, is like a fish in the air, whereinto if it leap for recreation or necessity, yet it soon returns to its own element.”
 (Trapp)

 And the sweetness of a man’s friend gives delight by hearty counsel.

 a.
 Ointment and perfume delight the heart: Solomon stated a self-evident truth.
 It is in the nature of an ointment or perfume to delight the heart through its pleasant smell.

 b.
 The sweetness of a man’s friend gives delight by hearty counsel: Strong, hearty counsel from a friend is sweet and can bring delight – just as it is natural for ointment and perfume to delight the heart.
 This proverb should make us ask, Is there someone in my life who can give hearty counsel?
 Can I give hearty counsel to someone else?

 i.
 “The gladdening oil and incense is a simile for the agreeable and delightful counsel of a friend that originates in his very being.
 Both the outward fragrances and the wholesome counsel produce a sense of wellbeing.”
 (Waltke)